-I’ve always wanted to know how academics come to a conclusion about their research topic?
+I’ve always wanted to know how academics come to a decision about their research topic?
 I can only presume their topic has to be something that interests them enough to want to dedicate several months, or even years, to working on.
 So, what interested me?
 What would keep me entertained for the next year when undertaking my own 10,000 word creative thesis?

-I scanned the book spines on my shelf and pulled out a few that I had remembered intrigued me upon reading them.
+My topic had to revolve around any form of literature (to align with my postgraduate writing and literature degree) so I scanned the book spines on my shelf and pulled out a few that I had remembered intrigued me upon reading them.
 After umming and ahing between a selection of five texts, I cut them down to two final novels, Goethe’s Faust (1829) and Ellis’s Less Than Zero (1985).
 Feeling up for a wild challenge, I decided to stick with Ellis’s text and delve into drugs, sex, and violence – theoretically that is.

 Writer, Tama Janowitz and Andy Warhol at the Slaves of New York Book Party at Petaluma, 1986.
 PHOTO: ©PATRICK McMULLAN.